 My eldest daughter is 14 years old, she looks like a mature woman, she has a regular boyfriend, and she came to ask me for birth control pills.
 I'm undecided, and my husband claims it's too early.

-Only you and your daughter know the answer to the question you raised.
-It is essential to be open and listen; it is also allowed to refuse, but it is also vital to give logical reasons.
+Only you and your daughter know the answer to your question.
+It is essential to be open and listen.
+You are also allowed to refuse, but you must give logical reasons.
 Otherwise, the result will be the opposite of what is expected.

 May interest you: